 What is blanching?

 Blanching vegetables is a quick scalding or steaming of vegetables in boiling water, followed by a dip in an ice bath, which is simply a large bowl filled with ice water.
-This stops the cooking process yielding slightly softer, but still crisp green vegetables.
+This stops the cooking process, yielding slightly softer, but still crisp green vegetables.
 Plus, it brings out vibrant colors to your veggies.

 Remove when done, immediately plunging into large bowl of ice water, chilling for same time they boiled.

-Use a slotted spoon, a spider or a vegetable steamer basket to easily remove your veggies quickly.
+Pro Tip: Use a slotted spoon, a spider or a vegetable steamer basket to easily remove your veggies quickly.

 How long should I blanch my veggies?